exercism/v3/languages/csharp/exercises/concept/resource-lifetime/.docs/hints.md

 ## 1. Write to the database

-Consider the various methods on the database and the states that the database transitions to with each one.
+Consider the various methods on the database, and the states that the database transitions to with each one.

 ## 2. Write to the database and return an indication of whether the write was successful to the caller.